The aim of this course, open to all abilities, is to enjoy building up confidence in drawing and painting.

 - It is suggested that a combination of black and white drawing materials are brought.

-- Compact paint sets, water bottle and small (individual serving) jam jars, and palettes are recommended, as are a portable sketching easel/stool and small backpack or similar.
+- Compact paint sets, water bottle and small (individual serving) jam jars, and palettes are recommended, as are a portable sketching easel/stool and a small backpack or similar.

 - For watercolour, resists - candle, masking fluid, and masking tape will be useful.